ritaturk/xenko-docs/GETTINGSTARTED.md

 # <a name="Terms"> Contribution Terms

-By submitting suggestions, corrections, or content to this repo you hereby agree to the following terms and conditions.
+By submitting suggestions, corrections, or content to this repository you hereby agree to the following terms and conditions.

 Any content submitted to these forums will be reviewed to check for accuracy, usability, and direction for the Xenko project.
 Although all submissions will be considered fairly,